JalenMcG/JalenMcG/README.md

 - 👋 Hi, I’m @JalenMcG
+- 💙 I love learning about all things PM
 - 👀 I’m interested in using Python for Data Science.
 - 🌱 I’m currently learning SciPy & Scikit-Learn.
 - 📫 You can reach me on twitter @JalenMcG.